roshannaik/kafka-consumer-channel/README.md

 **What makes it so fast and efficient ?**

 This channel differs from the traditional Flume channels in two ways:
-  - Flume Sources cannot be used to feed data to it.
-It procures data from Kafka.
   - It does not buffer any events.
 It enables the Flume sinks to pull their data from Kafka.
+  - Flume Sources cannot be used to feed data to it as it procures data from Kafka directly.

 This essentially means that the sinks acquire data directly from Kafka without intermediaries.
 A traditional Flume configuration to pull data from Kafka, a Kafka source would first pull the events from Kafka broker and then buffer it into the chosen Flume channel (like File channel) and finally a sink(such as HDFS or Hive sink), would then drain events from this channel.
 The efficiency is gained by side stepping the additional steps and synchronization between sources, channels and sinks.
 Combined with lack of bufferring this translates to reduced consumption of memory, disk and CPU.

-**Universal Kafka consumer**
+**Flume as a universal Kafka consumer**

   Any of the standard Flume sinks can be used with this channel.
 Since Flume comes with a wide variety of well tested sinks that  deliver to a many different destinations, this channel allows Flume to be used as an out-of-the-box  "universal" Kafka consumer.